rails/rails/guides/source/rails_on_rack.md

 #### Swapping a Middleware

-You can swap an existing middleware in the middleware stack using +config.middleware.swap+.
+You can swap an existing middleware in the middleware stack using `config.middleware.swap`.

 ```ruby
 # config/application.rb